Prosper Review Summary

-Quick Review: Prosper personal loans are best for people with excellent credit, as they have the best chance of qualifying for Prosper’s minimum APR of 6.99%.
-People with credit scores as low as 640 can still qualify for a loan from Prosper, but applicants who barely meet the minimum requirements are much more likely to get an APR toward the high end of Prosper’s range.
-It could be as high as 35.99%, one of the highest personal loan rates on the market.
+Quick Review: Prosper personal loans are best for people with excellent credit, as they have the best chance of qualifying for Prosper’s minimum APR of 7.95%.
+People with credit scores as low as 640 can still qualify for a loan from Prosper, but applicants who barely meet the minimum requirements are much more likely to get an APR toward the top end of Prosper’s range.
+It could be as high as 35.99%, one of the higher personal loan rates on the market.

 Prosper Personal Loan Terms